Assaf Dahdah +

 Chaghig Arzoumanian +

 Chaghig Arzoumanian is a filmmaker and film editor who works between Paris and Beirut.
 Her first feature film, Geographies, premiered at the Cinéma du Réel.
 She has also edited several films, such as Crossing the Seventh Gate directed by Ali Essafi, which was screened at the Berlinale Forum in 2017.
-She is currently pursuing a Ph.D. in Film Aesthetics at the University of Paris 8.
+She pursued a Ph.D. in Film Aesthetics at the University of Paris 8.

 Anaïs Farine +

 Anaïs Farine is a Ph.D. candidate in Film Studies (University Paris 3 - Sorbonne Nouvelle).
 She has published articles in a number of journals (Revue des mondes musulmans et de la Méditerranée, Anik: Portuguese Journal of the Moving Image, Africultures) and in the publication Jeux sérieux.
 Cinéma et arts contemporains transforment l'essai.

-The team is in residence at Camargo from January 23 to February 19 and from November 12 to 26, 2019 in partnership with LabexMed.
+The team was in residence at Camargo from January 23 to February 19 and from November 12 to 26, 2019 in partnership with LabexMed.

 Les Carnets de Camargo